beauregard-joshua/Into-The-Abyss-Story/characters/pcs/groggle.md

 ## Trivia
 * Groggle is a very good improvisationist, although he has shown confusion when completing tasks he did not expect would work.
 For example, after taming a giant spider, he audibly stated "now I don't know what to do."
-* Groggle refers to all his musical ventures as "ham-boning", regardless of what instrument is being used.
+* Groggle refers to all his musical ventures as "ham-bonin'", regardless of what instrument is being used.
+* The purchasing for the drum in Sloobludop marked the first musical instrument Groggle had obtained the whole adventure.
+Unfortunately this instrument cost 50gp and has caused others to boo him for his efforts.